Inflectra/spira-documentation/docs/index.md

 The section of the manual that describes modifying the Windows System Registry ("Registry") should only be attempted by experienced Windows administrators who are familiar with its organization and contents.
-Inflectra^®^ cannot be held liable for any losses due to damage to the system registry made by inexperienced personnel.
+Inflectra<sup>®</sup> cannot be held liable for any losses due to damage to the system registry made by inexperienced personnel.

 Spira™, TaraVault<sup>®</sup>, SpiraPlan<sup>®</sup>, SpiraTeam<sup>®</sup>, SpiraTest<sup>®</sup> and Inflectra<sup>®</sup> are